Competitive Analysis

 With a general idea of how the pages and content in Roam will be organized, I took to mapping out how users will move through them with various scenarios in User Flows and Task Flows to further solidify the organization of this product.

-View User Flow here: User Flow
+View User Flow here

-View Task Flow here: Task Flow
+View Task Flow here

 Wireframing

-I sketched a few ideas for Roam and then digitized those into wireframes as seen below or in my Figma file here.
 The main feature The Group Sync where users can all vote on their activities in their group in a manner similar to a dating app (swipe left, swipe right).
 Additionally, Roam can take your activities and organize them into an easy to use itinerary!

 Usability Testing